huggingface/accelerate/docs/source/usage_guides/ipex.md

 Set following env and using intel MPI to launch the training

 In node0, you need to create a configuration file which contains the IP addresses of each node (for example hostfile) and pass that configuration file path as an argument.
+If you selected to have Accelerate launch `mpirun`, ensure that the location of your hostfile matches the path in the config.
 ```bash
 $ cat hostfile
 xxx.xxx.xxx.xxx #node0 ip